Willet/SecondFunnel/apps/scrapy/README.md

  throws an exception...
 - The `-s` flag lets you override project settings, and we override `SENTRY_SIGNALS` as it causes problems with contracts
+- More information on contracts can be found in the [Scrapy docs](http://doc.scrapy.org/en/latest/topics/contracts.html).

 ## Documentation